19th May, 2020

 One of the best times to start a safety talk is at the start of the shift.
 This is the most beneficial time to deliver the talk because:

-If you did the talk at the end of the shift, the team will go home and the information will start to go stale before they have chance to apply it to their work.
+If you did the talk at the end of the shift, the team will go home and the information will start to go stale before they have a chance to apply it to their work.
 They might have their minds on other things at the end of the shift, like what they are doing that evening, or picking the kids up, or what's for dinner.
 And if your talk is going to delay them leaving.
 They are so busy thinking about all those other things, your talk just didn't sink in at all.

-If the talk is relevant to the work that is being carried out, or a health and safety subject that keeps cropping up on site, it will be more interesting and useful to the team.
+If the talk is relevant to the work that is being carried out, or a health and safety subject that keeps cropping up on-site, it will be more interesting and useful to the team.
 They can apply the knowledge, ask questions and put forward ideas.
 Each day, your workplace becomes safer, as people apply the information from the talk.